geb/geb/doc/manual/src/chapters/080-javascript.md

 ### Why?

 This functionality was developed to make triggering mouse related events easier.
-Some applications are very sensitive to mouse events and triggering these events in an automated environment is a challenge. jQuery provides a good API for faking these events which makes for a good solution.
+Some applications are very sensitive to mouse events, and triggering these events in an automated environment is a challenge. jQuery provides a good API for faking these events, which makes for a good solution.